By Cat, Aug 2007 (Photo of Cat’s Spice Rack, right, by Cat)

 - Storage: To store the rhizomes, place in a plastic bag or airtight container.
 They can be stored for at least a week or two, or freeze them for several months.1 Store turmeric powder in an airtight container, in a cool and dark place for up to a year.
 (33)

 Culinary uses: The most common is in curry powder, blending well with cumin and coriander for curries and other Indian and south Asian dishes (see also my post Curries & Blends).
 It compliments members of the cabbage family (see A Cauliflower-Curry Feast), and is delicious in deviled eggs.
 (2) It is an excellent ingredient for rubs or marinades.
 Slice the fresh peeled root and add to a salad.
-(33)
+(33) Be sure to include some good fat (lard, duck/goose fat, ghee, olive oil, coconut oil and/or avocado oil) with the food.

 It is great in beverages such as Golden Milk (Turmeric Tea) that I drink before bed, or Mercola’s Ginger-Turmeric Latte (33), both delicious ways to add turmeric to your daily regimen.